 Take the Reflectix Insulation and line the inside of the container, on both the side and the bottom.
 Tape it down securely with the Venture tape.
 Tape off all the seams, as well as line and tape the top of the container.

-Place some straw on top of the insulation, and then place the lid of the container on top.
+Place some straw (NOT hay, blankets or towels) on top of the insulation, and then place the lid of the container on top.
 To check if your cats are using the condo, lift the life and check for a cat-shaped indentation.

 Alley Cat Rescue is leading in the way in promoting humane and compassionate care for ALL cats.